rafaelhgcarlos/MyBookHub/README.md

 - **Vite**: Fast and modern front-end build tool for an optimized dev experience.
 - **Tailwind CSS**: Utility-first CSS framework for fast and customizable styling.
 - **Firebase**: Used for user authentication and real-time database storage.
-- **JavaScript**: Main language for application logic and interactivity.
+- **TypeScript**: Main language for application logic and interactivity.
 - **CSS**: Additional styling to enhance the visual experience.
 - **HTML**: Semantic structure of the application.